geekiam/website/static/posts/how-to-use-git-flow.md

 The workflow consists of a number terminal commands to be used in a [terminal window](https://geekiam.io/what-is-a-terminal-window/) to type and remember,
-which as any developer will tell you has the potential to lead to bugs and mis-implementation!
+which as any developer will tell you, has the potential to lead to bugs and mis-implementation!
 Over the years the [git-flow library](https://github.com/nvie/gitflow) evolved which comprises a number git sub-commands to help automate parts of the flow to make working with it easier.